 The second best option after nvm is a package manager.
 NPM (node package manager) helps to discover, share as well as use code.
 It also allows users to manage dependencies.
 Node already comes installed with npm; however, the manager is updated more often than Node.

 Check the version you have with npm -v.
 Then install the recent npm update by entering

-npm install [email protected] -g.
+npm install npm@latest -g.
 To ensure npm is updated correctly, run

 You will also need npm’s n module to update Node.
 Run the following code to clear the cache and install n along with the latest Node version:

 sudo npm cache clean -f sudo npm install -g n sudo n stable

 Finally, use n latest to install the most recent release.
 You can also get a specific Node version by running